Modularium/Agent-NN/docs/test_strategy.md

 Run `./tests/ci_check.sh` locally or via CI which executes ruff, mypy and pytest with coverage output in HTML and JSON format.

+## Markers

+All tests are tagged with either `@pytest.mark.unit` or `@pytest.mark.integration`.
+The default collection runs only unit tests unless `--run-integration` is provided.
+This behavior is implemented in `tests/conftest.py`.

+## Agent registry coverage

+Iteration 3 adds focused unit tests for the `AgentRegistryService` and its API routes.
+The tests verify metric counters, status handling and persistence of profile updates via the REST interface.
+Using `tmp_path` ensures profile files are isolated.
+An extra case validates that requesting an unknown agent increases the metrics counter and that the API responds with `404`.